 If we didn’t lovingly bond with our primary caregiver in the early stages of life (aka our mum, dad or foster carer) then most likely we developed codependent patterns or tendencies.

-For example, when we we’re children we were helpless and reliant on our parents to survive.
-So, we learn’t that in order to survive we had to be “nice” or be a “good girl” to purchase their love.
+For example, when we were children we were helpless and reliant on our parents to survive.
+So, we learned that in order to survive we had to be “nice” or be a “good girl” to purchase their love.

 As a result, we grow up thinking that we need to put other people’s needs before our own.
 So, we lose ourselves because most of our life has been based on making other people happy.